blurpy/8-bit-computer/issues.md

 [![YouTube video of double step glitch](resources/yt-double-step-glitch-thumb.png)](https://www.youtube.com/watch?v=wE0VCkTokac "Click to play")

-Notice the very thin dip about 2/3 of the way into the button click.
-This is enough for it to register as 2 clock ticks:
+The video shows me single stepping the clock.
+After a few steps, we can see the program counter going from `1000` to `1010` from one click of the button, skipping very quickly past the expected value of `1001`.
+The oscilloscope in the video shows the output from the button.
+Notice the very thin dip about 2/3 of the way.
+This is enough for it to register as 2 clock ticks.
+The same can be seen in this screenshot:

 ![Oscilloscope screenshot of double step glitch](resources/clock_double_step.png)

 The problem is in the monostable 555 timer circuit that is supposed to handle debouncing.
 The size of the capacitor used on pin 6 decides how long the debounce lasts, and the capacitor used by default in the kit is 0.1μF (104).
 This works fine usually, but not every time.
-Replacing it with a 0.33μF (334) capacitor makes the debounce much more reliable:
+Replacing it with a 0.33μF (334) capacitor makes the debounce much more reliable.

 ![Oscilloscope screenshot of double step glitch](resources/clock_double_step_cap.jpg)